Asian stocks mixed ahead of Fed rate hike decision

 AP Business Writer

-BEIJING (AP) — Asian stock markets were mixed Wednesday ahead of the Federal Reserve’s announcement of how sharply it will raise interest rates to cool U.S. inflation.
+BEIJING (AP) — Asian stock markets were mixed Wednesday ahead of a Federal Reserve decision on how sharply to raise interest rates to cool U.S. inflation.

 Shanghai and Hong Kong advanced.
 Tokyo and Sydney declined.
 Oil prices edged higher.